DigitalExpart/PAKtIQ/TEST_BACKEND.md

 ### Test 3: Complete a Milestone ✅

 **Steps:**
-1. In your dashboard, open your test pakt
+1. In your dashboard, open your test Resolve
 2. Find a milestone
 3. Mark it as complete (checkbox/toggle)